 Each degree program303 offered at Cañada College focuses on at least one major discipline or interdisciplinary core and is supplemented by general education, as noted in Standard II.A.12.
 Courses in each degree program contain course content specific to the area.
 Student Learning Outcomes are recorded in the Official Course Outline of Record.
-As advertised in the 2018-2019 catalog, the College offers 26 Associate in Arts Degrees; 25 Associate in Science Degrees; 27 Associate in Arts or Associate in Science Degrees for Transfer; and 39 Certificates of Achievement; in the 2019-2020 catalog the College offers 26 Associate in Arts or Associate in Science Degrees, 25 Associate in Science Degrees, 27 Associate in Science Degrees, 27 Associate in Science Degrees, 27 Associate in Arts or Associate of Achievement; in the 2019-2020 catalog the College offers 26 Associate in Science Degrees for Transfer, and 42 Certificates of Achievement.
+As advertised in the 2018-2019 catalog, the College offers 26 Associate in Arts Degrees; 25 Associate in Science Degrees; 27 Associate in Arts or Associate in Science Degrees for Transfer; and 39 Certificates of Achievement; in the 2019-2020 catalog the College offers 26 Associate in Arts Degrees, 25 Associate in Science Degrees, 27 Associate in Arts or Associate in Science Degrees for Transfer, and 42 Certificates of Achievement.
 Of the degree programs, six have an emphasis on interdisciplinary studies.
 Detailed information for each degree and certificate, including required courses is updated annually in the college catalog.
-The catalog outlines the program of study for students so that they understand the process for learning the theory and practice within at least one core area of inquiry.
+The catalog outlines the program of study for

-298 II.A.12-4 300 II.A.12-4 302 II.A.12-1 299 II.A.12-6 301 II.A.12-5 303 II.A.13-1
+298 II.A.12-4 299 II.A.12-6 300 II.A.12-4 301 II.A.12-5 302 II.A.12-1 303 II.A.13-1 students so that they understand the process for learning the theory and practice within at least one core area of inquiry.